February 17, 2016

 Company executives, including IT managers and directors, need to understand the risks and how much they’ve prepared for a disaster.
 The following questions can help you evaluate or improve your process:

 How seriously do you regard natural and man-made disasters?
-Are they events that you’re ready to handle or are they viewed as worst-case scenarios that get little attention?
+Are they events that you’re ready to handle, or are they viewed as worst-case scenarios that get little attention until it’s too late?

 - How much data loss can you tolerate?